“You asked if you are supposed to stand by and watch your friend’s life be ruined.”

 “In 1848 William and Ellen Craft, an enslaved couple in Georgia, embarked on a five-thousand-mile journey of mutual self-emancipation across the world.”

 How does a writer create suspense when the outcome of the real-life story is already known?
 This book excels at keeping readers at the edge of their seats.
 How?
-Woo did a “staggering amount” of research to learn the sensory … Continue reading
+Woo did a “staggering amount” of research to learn the sensory details of the way things felt, smelled, sounded, looked, and … Read More

 “Anders was often the only one not invited to come and stroke other children’s new puppies or kittens.”